-On February 24th, SIX FEET UNDER returns with their 12th studio album, Torment, and a new leap in intensity.
-There’s plenty of classic SIX FEET UNDER groove to be had on Torment, but fans will note a much more aggressive approach, and even more blast beats throughout.
-This is a cantankerous SIX FEET UNDER with absolutely nothing to prove.
-This album is SIX FEET UNDER at their most deadly.
+Last week, SIX FEET UNDER released their 12th studio album, Torment.
+As a new leap in intensity, Torment gives fans plenty of classic SIX FEET UNDER groove, with a much more aggressive approach and blast beats throughout.
+This is a cantankerous SIX FEET UNDERwith absolutely nothing to prove.
+This is SIX FEET UNDER at their most deadly.

 –180g black vinyl